quale-quest/sql-mvc/doc/Tutorial_basic_1.md

 />
 ```

-The *table()* statement will compile a table view based on the query, the ,*autoinsert* adds a new record position to the top of the table.
+The *table()* statement will compile a table view based on the query, the *autoinsert* adds a new record position to the top of the table.
 The SQL code again is the left part of the *--* and the right part is the additional qualia.
 The compiler will substitute the context variables (*operator.* and *here.*) with their runtime values, but other
 than that, this code would execute directly in a SQL console.
 In fact when doing complex queries, with many joins,